buipeter/cse455-birds/index.md

 During the preprocessing, a significant modification I made was resizing the images to 224x224 pixels.
 I discovered through research that the ResNet model had been trained on images of this resolution.
 Additionally, I adjusted the padding to 16 and changed the batch size to 32 to accommodate the change in resolution.
 Another decision I made was to normalize the images during dataset loading.
 This adjustment consistently improved our accuracy and ultimately yielded better results.

+The first ResNet152 training with adjusted value ran a total of 6 epochs at learning rate .001 and decay of 0.0005

+The second round of ResNet152 model training with adjusted value ran a total of 7 epochs at learning rate .001 and a decay of 0.0005

+In my preprocessing, a notable change I made was resizing the images to 224x224 pixels.
+This adjustment was based on further research, which revealed that the ResNet model had been trained on images with this resolution.
+Additionally, I modified the padding to be 16 and adjusted the batch size to 32 to accommodate the change in resolution.

+Furthermore, I made the decision to normalize the images during the dataset loading process.
+However, I observed that this led to a decrease in accuracy.
+Nevertheless, the consistency in the results obtained with this normalization approach ultimately contributed to better overall performance.

 # Final Results & Submissions

 ![submissions](submissions.png)

+# Closing Thoughts